 Reading, in general, is on the decline.
 Instead of picking up a good book, many kids and adults alike would rather play on their phones and tablets, play video games, or watch TV.
-Because of this, it is more important than ever to instill a love of reading in my sons.
+Because of this, it is more important than ever to to raise kids who love to read.

 1. Have books in the house.

 This might seem like a no-brainer, but you’d be surprised how few children are read to regularly.
-With everyone being so busy many kids don’t get a bedtime story every day, much less stories throughout the day.
-While we read to my two-year-old almost anytime he wants a story, a book at bedtime every night is part of his bedtime routine.
+With everyone being so busy, many kids don’t get a bedtime story every day, much less stories throughout the day.

 4. Visit the library or bookstore regularly.

-My children and I visit the library or bookstores several times a month.
-In addition to traditional bookstores, I frequently take my kids to thrift stores or used bookstores.
-I love used books, there is something magical to me about their smell.
+I love used books, there is something magical to me about their smell so I frequently take my kids to thrift stores or used bookstores.
 There are many places to buy used books and it’s a great way to build your child’s collection as well as your own without draining your bank account.

 5. Encourage their interests.

-With my older son, I tried to push my ideas of what I thought he should be reading on him.
+With my older son, I couldn’t get him to move beyond Diary of a Wimpy Kid, so I tried to push my ideas of what I thought he should be reading on him.
 This was a mistake.
 Predictably, all he did was push back.
-I’m a bit of a control freak, I own that.
-So once I got over myself and encouraged him to read what he wanted, he started reading more.
-After developing a habit of reading, he started to devour books that were more age appropriate and challenging.

 That’s it!
 It really is quite easy to get your kids to love reading with just a few simple steps.
 In the process, you may also find that you love reading more as well.